-If you switched to an EV this year, longer journeys in your electric car may still feel like a trip into the unknown.
-It’s not just new drivers, we could all benefit from some refreshing when it comes to planning any journey beyond a local supermarket.
+If you’ve switched to an EV in the past year, longer journeys in your electric car may still feel like a trip into the unknown.

-Although things are looking up, before buckling up for a long journey do take a moment to plan.
-Driving an electric car beyond its real-world range is different to leaving the house in a petrol car.
-But a well-planned EV road trip may help you rediscover some extra joy of the road.
+Although things are looking up, before buckling up for a long journey do take a moment to plan, using a good EV route planning tool.
+Driving an electric car beyond its real-world range is different to leaving the house in a petrol car, but a well-planned EV road trip may bring you some extra joy on the road.

-How to master longer journeys in an electric car
+How to drive longer journeys in an electric car

-First off, when you switch to an EV you’ll find most of your journeys can be covered by an overnight charge on your driveway.
-The right EV tariff will ensure this home charging is both cheaper and greener.
+For most EV drivers, an overnight charge on your driveway covers most journeys.
+Getting onto the right EV tariff will ensure all your home charging is both cheaper and greener.

 Find an energy tariff that fits